NikoLaFerrari/y3/compilers/project/readme.md

     * **Padding**: A dummy 8-byte value is pushed at `16(%rbp)` to maintain 16-byte alignment.
 * **Static Link Chaining**: The `_walk_static_link` function generates assembly to traverse the chain of static links (`movq 24(%rbp), %reg`) to reach the correct stack frame for captured variables.
 * **Variable Storage**: Captured variables are forced into stack slots (identified by their VID) to ensure they are addressable via static links, even if they would normally be register-allocated.
+* **Global Variables**: Globals are allocated in the `.data` section and accessed via RIP-relative addressing.
+They are integrated into the same `TacGetVar` / `TacSetVar` mechanism using a special global access mode.

 ## Implementation Guide